mikejsavage/pdb/README.md

 Upgrading
 ---------

-As of 10th Feb 2015 (commit `xxx`), pdb uses a new database format.
+As of 10th Feb 2015 (commit `22ef6c142d`), pdb uses a new database format.
 I have included a utility to update an existing password database, which you can run with `lua update-old-db.lua`.
 Note that it also generates a new secret key.

 Usage